We work with mains gas only (natural gas) not LPG

 Greenstar Ri boilers are usually very clean but if there was visible debris inside or out we’d hoover it up.

 The condensate trap on any high efficiency boiler can need cleaning out.
 Thankfully Worcester were bright enough to use a clear plastic trap so it’s possible to see whether or not there is debris there without removing it.
-The photo right, above, shows debris at the bottom left.
+The photo shows debris at the bottom left of the trap.

-The photo right, below, shows the cleaned trap, refitted.
+The following photo shows the cleaned trap, refitted.
 Removing and refitting the trap may require a seal to be changed, which would add slightly to the cost; if the amount of debris is only very small it would be left until the next service.

 This trap is also better than a simple U bend; it has an auto-syphon function so the condensate is released one cupful at a time, rather than as a slow continuous dribble which might freeze in winter if the condensate pipe runs outside the building.

 It’s important to check visually and listen for failure of the main combustion gasket.
 Rarely, this can fail and would need to be replaced.
 The following four photos show a badly damaged gasket, damaged electrodes and damage to the ignition and sensing leads caused by the escaping hot gases.
 The following four photos were, however, from a different Ri boiler.

 Worcester Bosch specify that the Greenstar Ri boiler should only be stripped down further if the fan pressure is outside the parameters they set, with the boiler running on maximum.

 We used the pressure gauge on our analyser, connected by a thin hose to the fan pressure test point just below the air/gas duct near the top of the boiler.